klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

     This option only makes sense on a job-exclusive node and is for jobs that need a single GPU per task.
 It defines the list of GPUs that should be used, with the task with local ID 0 using the first one in the list, etc.
-    The numbering and topology was already discussed in the "LUMI ARchitecture" chapter, section ["Building LUMI: What a LUMI-G really looks like](01-Architecture.md#building-lumi-what-a-lumi-g-node-really-looks-like).
+    The numbering and topology was already discussed in the "LUMI Architecture" chapter, section ["Building LUMI: What a LUMI-G really looks like](01-Architecture.md#building-lumi-what-a-lumi-g-node-really-looks-like).

 -   `--gpu-bind=mask_gpu:<list>` is the equivalent of `--cpu-bind=mask_cpu:<list>`.